 These cases are good enough for building an entry level gaming PC.

 An ATX case is a standard, universal case and has the capability to sustain powerful hardware components.
-You can check the latest ATX cases where they have reviewed the top cabinet of 2019.
+You can check the latest ATX cases on TheTechSwag where they have reviewed the top cabinet of 2019.

 4. EATX and XL-ATX: